uyuni-project/uyuni-docs/modules/administration/pages/troubleshooting/tshoot-suma-installation-public-cloud.md

 **Conclusion**:

-When using {procustname} in public cloud with separate data partitions, make sure that the already present data in those directories are copied onto the new partition.
+When using {procustname} in public cloud with separate data partitions, make sure that the existing data in those directories are copied onto the new partition.